Western oil companies are betting that the race for Russian oil can be won with chicken legs.

 Almost all of the 1.2 billion pounds of U.S. chicken exported annually is dark meat, said the National Broiler Council, a poultry trade group.
 The United States exports 5 percent of its annual production of 21.6 billion pounds of chicken.

 The Mobil proposal would take 2 percent of U.S. production, potentially raising the retail price of leg quarters by 4 cents to 5 cents a pound.
-Whole bird prices could rise 1 cent to 3 cents a pound, said Bill Roenigk, vice president of the council.
+Whole bird prices could rise 1 cent to 3 cents a pound, said Bill Roenigk, council vice president.

 He predicted that the deal will go through because there is a surplus of chicken legs in the United States and Russia needs food.